LoweLundin/Miscellaneous/README.md

 ## String_functions - MIPS32/ASM - Autumn 2018

-Some rudimentary string manipulations and additions for MIPS architecture, I have executed them on the self-contained simulator QtSpim, that runs MIPS32 programs.
-As low-level as it gets.
+Some rudimentary, low-level, string manipulations and additions for MIPS architecture, I have executed them on the self-contained simulator QtSpim, that runs MIPS32 programs.

 ## split_the_bill - C++ - Summer 2018